Our picks of the best turkey calls, how to perform, and when to use each one.

 Locator Turkey Calls

-The two main types of locator calls are the owl call and the crow call.
+The two main locator calls are the owl call and the crow call.
 Both are a lot like a goose call or a grunt tube.
 They are made of a barrel and a reed.
 You get your sound by blowing air over the reed to create the sound.

 These calls are pretty easy to use, and they are only designed to get a shock gobble out of a turkey.
 They are best used in the evening once birds are roosted, or in the middle of the afternoon when you are trying to locate birds.